Prof. Dr. rer. nat. Marius Lindauer

 - machine learning

 in order to attend the course.
 You should have attended at least one other course for ML and DL in the past.

 The lectures are partioned in several parts, including:

 - Hyperparameter optimization

 The course will be in English.

-We will meet weekly for a lecture and an exercise.
+The course will be taught in a flipped-classroom style.
+We will meet weekly once for a combined Q/A session and an exercise.
 Roughly every week, there will be a new exercise sheet.
 Most exercises will be practical and involve teamwork (teams of 2 students!) so that you learn how to apply AutoML in practice.